Report a bug

 .sizeofReturns the array length multiplied by the number of bytes per array element.

 .lengthReturns the number of elements in the array.
-This is a fixed quantity for static arrays.
+This is a fixed quantity for static arrays, known at compile-time.
 It is of type size_t.

 .ptrReturns a pointer to the first element of the array.